yahoojp-marketing/ydn-api-documents/docs/en/api_reference/appendix/errorcodes.md

 240006 | Invalid sort item.  | Invalid sort item.
 240007 | Creating report downloadUrl is failed.  | Creation of report download URL failed.
 240008 | Report download URL has expired.  | Report download URL has expired.
 240009 | Invalid report download request.  | The report download URL is illegal.
 240010 | Over limit of report template number.  | The number of registeration template is over the limit number.
-240011 | Custom date is unavailable when is set as template.  | Cannot select “custom date” for the period when template flag is set.
+240011 | Custom date is unavailable when is set as template.  | Cannot select "custom date" for the period when template flag is set.
 240012 | Field item was not set properly on the specified report type.  | The field item value required for the specified report type was not set properly.
 240013 | Sort setting was made to the field that is not specified.  | An item which is not specified for the field was set for sorting.
 250005 | Invalid filter`s field. | Specifing the field which cannot be set to the filter.